-Today we will look at another topic linked to the pre-tribulation rapture of the Bride of Christ – that of the apostasia to see if this word has been correctly translated, or if it has been irresponsibly mistranslated.
+Today we will look at another topic linked to the pre-tribulation rapture of the Bride of Yeshua – that of the apostasia to see if this word has been correctly translated, or if it has been irresponsibly mistranslated.
+Does Paul’s use of the word apostasia indicate a spiritual departure, or a spatial departure, or both – let’s take a closer look:

 The Word Apostasia